 By using generative design, you save time and reduce the workload, the software will generate the design for you, which will increase your productivity.
 All of these advantages also have an impact on the overall cost of your production!
 Less material, faster design development, innovative, and already optimized designs will save time and money on your projects!

 If you are planning on using 3D printing to manufacture your project, generative design might be an interesting solution to consider.
+Applications of generative design are numerous, especially when it comes to really advanced and technical projects.

 Let’s go through some examples showing the benefits of generative design and additive manufacturing!